Table of Contents[Hide][Show]

 - Lavender (edible)

-Accessorize Your Fairy Garden
+Accessorize Your Fairy Garden for Kids

 This might be my favorite part.
-There are a lot of fairy garden knickknacks sold online and in stores, but these are just one option.
+There are a lot of fairy garden accessories sold online and in stores, but these are just one option.
 You can use repurposed items from thrift stores or around the house.
 It’s also fun to make your own or scavenge around outside for pieces from nature.

-There are tons of options, but here are a few ideas:
+There are tons of options, but here are a few ideas

 - Mold clay into little garden mushrooms or fairy chairs

-- Make wooden ladders with twigs and hot glue
+- make wooden ladders with twigs and hot glue

 - Use bark for fairy house siding or roof shingles